 With regard to a common pecuniary interest, the supreme court pointed out that the Master Agreement entered into by TxDOT and Metro regarding the construction and operation of the HOV lanes stated that "the parties also acknowledge that the construction, operation, and maintenance of the transit ways involves the investment of substantial sums for mass transit purposes."
 Id. at 614.
 The court went on to note that the construction of the HOV lanes involved the use of federal, state, and local funds.
 See id.
-The court concluded that there was a common pecuniary interest because
+The court concluded that there was a common pecuniary interest because that could be realized by undertaking the activities in this manner.
+The Transitway Project was not a matter of "friendly or family cooperation and accommodation" but was instead a transaction by two parties that had a community of pecuniary interest in that purpose.

 [t]he Master Agreement plainly recognizes that the Transitway Project involved substantial sums of money and contemplated a sharing of resources in order to make better use of this money.
 It may well have been that the monetary and personal savings produced from the pooling of resources was substantial.
-The also clearly documents contemplate an economic gain that could be realized by undertaking the activities in this manner.
-The Transitway Project was not a matter of "friendly or cooperation family and accommodation" but was instead a transaction by two parties that had a community of pecuniary interest in that purpose.
+The documents also clearly contemplate an economic gain